vinzmyko/mdello/project-management.md

 "As a user, I want to 'Add a `!` to the end of the markdown representation of boards, lists, and cards'.
 So I get more specific changes to the trello objects"
     - Add the `!` feature at the end in which you can add more detail to your changes not just the quick ones
+        - Make all the board, list, card lines take `!$` or something at the end of the string find the `!` and put it in a group `()`
+            - Check to see if they appear with something that notices it and does a print line
+                - Board ✅, list ✅, card ✅
+        - We then need to figure out how to put then in a list and apply the to markdown at the end of the first markdown file edit ✅
+            - Do I want it to show the fmt.Printf("\n Change:...") lines between new markdown file and previous markdown file?
+I guess not in the new updates we should user the new API calls that get fresh data maybe.
+Or we can change the return type of Diff() to return like a struct to contain simpleActions []TrelloAction and detailedActions []TrelloAction.
+I am just giving ideas ✅
-    - We would need a way to put a lot of the specific edits into one markdown file and then process each section as separate api requests
+    - We would need a way to put a lot of the specific edits into one markdown file and then process each section as separate api requests after the first markdown file ✅
     - These api trello call changes should happen after the quick changes.
-We should get the new data based on the quick changes
+We should get the new data based on the quick changes ✅
+    - Fill in the GenerateDetailedXContent with things that the user can change for detailed information.
+        - Might need to pass in the *trello.TrelloClient to get the data about it.
+        - Decide which params the user can edit and display then in the Generate function
+    - Create another function in from_markdown.go that analyses the string content with readers and such

 ## Queued Up
+- Create a `board --view/web` in which it opens your prefered browser to look at your tasks

+## Backlog
 - in actions.go update all the `return err` into `return fmt.Errorf()`

-## Backlog
 - If there are not invalid commands ask the user to fix it
 - When I didn't have net and tried to do cli command I got a weird error.
 Error wasn't obvious that my internet was down so fix that
-- Create a `board --view/web` in which it opens your prefered browser to look at your tasks
 - Make a new command in which you can update user preferences.
 The only one I can think of would be if you want the board labels to show and put the date format here as well
 - When trello/operations.go gets too big separate into new dir/ with lists.go, cards.go